-Pack a couple changes of clothes in your carry on bag in case your suitcases get lost.
+Pack a couple changes of clothes and your medications in your carry-on bag in case your suitcases get lost.

 You can get almost anything you need in Cape Town, so don't pack too much stuff.
+Leave out things like towels that take up space and can be easily purchased.

-It was colder than I thought it would be and I was glad that I brought a sweatshirt and jacket.
+It was colder than I thought it would be and I was glad that I brought sweatshirts and a jacket.